Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 for these.
 However, they are often handled at a more granular level than some global error-handling code.
 These errors often require some specific user-interaction and can require domain-specific retry or recovery code.

+> Exceptions are also very expensive _to create_, but relatively cheap to _throw_, because they carry a lot of additional metadata, like stack trace and message to aid in debugging.
+They are extremely valuable when this metadata is written to the log for developers to aid in troubleshooting, but all that metadata is useless if exception is to be consumed by some business-logic to make some business-decision based simple on the presence of exception.
+Use nullable types or domain-specific classes to represent failures that need specific handling.

 So, in case when `findUserByName` failure does not require local handling by the caller, then its failure should be represented by exception and its signature should look like this:

 ```kotlin
 fun findUserByName(name: String): User
 ```

+> This signature is fine if we always sure that user shall be found, unless we have bugs, environment or IO issues.

 If invoker of this function wants to perform multiple operations and process their failures afterwards (without aborting on the first failure), it can always use `runCatching { findUserByName(name) }`